How to Change Indoor Humidity Levels

 If you notice these humidity-imbalance red flags within your home, use the tips below to create a more comfortable environment.

 For a hands-off approach to managing your indoor humidity level, rely on a thermostat designed with sensors that monitor it for you.
-The Trane ComfortLink® II XL1050 constantly optimizes the temperature and humidity in your house by adjusting compressor and fan speeds as needed.
+The Trane ComfortLink® II XL1050 has a thermostat humidity setting and constantly optimizes the temperature and humidity in your house by adjusting compressor and fan speeds as needed.

 In order to improve the low humidity levels in your home, try simple practices like using radiant heating devices in the winter, steaming clothes rather than ironing, and adding a humidifier to your heating and cooling system.